digitalonyx/dockerfiles/cloud_enum/README.md

 Simple docker container for cloud_enum built from a ubuntu image

-cloud_enum is Multi-cloud recon script qritten in python created by https://github.com/initstring
+cloud_enum is multi-cloud recon script written in python created by https://github.com/initstring

 ## Usage